rafabkny/rafabkny/README.md

 ### Hi there 👋,
-I am **Rafael** (aka Configutron), the best **Product Management Generalist** you probably haven't met yet.
+I am **Rafael** (aka Configutron Prime), the best **Product Management Generalist** you probably haven't met yet.
 My happy place is the part of the development cycle where I get to work with developers and turn product requirements into usable features.

 :shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the painful process of getting there?</br>
 I know you don't but **I DO** :rage1: